3cqs-coder/SymBot/dbcontroller/README.md

 - **Environment** - verify that all required environment variables are correctly set in `mongo-rs.env`.

 * **YML** - ensure that the MongoDB service is correctly configured and accessible within the Docker Swarm - see compose file for standard configuration.
-The *controller* that maintains the status of the replica-set must be deployed in a single instance over a Swarm manager node (see `docker-compose-stack.yml`).  **Multiple instances of the Controller, may perform conflicting actions!**  Also, to ensure that the controller is restarted in case of error, there is a restart policy in the controller service definition.
+The *dbcontroller* that maintains the status of the replica-set must be deployed in a single instance over a Swarm manager node (see [`docker-compose-stack.yml`](./docker-compose-stack.yml)).  **Multiple instances of the Controller, may perform conflicting actions!**  Also, to ensure that the controller is restarted in case of error, there is a restart policy in the controller service definition.

-- **Volumes** - to use data persistence, the *mongo* service needs to be deployed in **global mode** (`docker-compose-stack.yml`).
+- **Persistent Data** - to use data persistence, the *mongo* service needs to be deployed in **global mode** (`docker-compose-stack.yml`).
 This is to avoid more than one instance being deployed on the same node and prevent different instances from concurrently accessing the same MongoDB data space on the filesystem.
 The volumes defined in the compose YML allow for each mongo repplica to use its own dedicated data store.
 They are also set as external so that they aren't inadvertenly deleted or recreated between service redeployments.

 * **Swarm Nodes** - for HA purposes, your Swarm cluster should have more than one manager.
 This allows the *controller* to start/restart on different nodes in case of issues.